 (c) to devote himself to the service and well-being of the people of the state.

 4. In case of death of a sitting governor, who among the following will discharge the functions of the governor of that state?

 b.
 The Chief Justice of the Supreme Court

 c.
 The Chief Justice of the concerned state high court

 The President may transfer a Governor appointed to one state to another state for the rest of the term.
 Further, a Governor whose term has expired may be reappointed in the same state or any other state.

 A governor can hold office beyond his term of five years until his successor assumes charge.
 The underlying idea is that there must be a governor in the state and there cannot be an interregnum.
 The President can make such provision as he thinks fit for the discharge of the functions of the governor in any contingency not provided for in the Constitution, for example, the death of a sitting governor.
-Thus, the chief justice of the concerned state high court may be appointed temporarily to discharge the functions of the governor of that state.

 5. Which of the following powers does not possessed by a Governor?

 b.
 Executive powers

 c.
 Judicial powers